Thousands evacuated as river dams break in central Michigan

 There were 19 high hazard dams in unsatisfactory or poor condition in Michigan in 2018, ranking 20th among the 45 states and Puerto Rico for which The Associated Press obtained condition assessments.

-Flood warnings in Michigan were issued following widespread rainfall of 4 to 7 inches (10.2 to 17.8 centimeters) since Sunday, according to the National Weather Service.
+Flood warnings in Michigan were issued following widespread rainfall of 4 to 7 inches (10.2 to 17.8 centimeters) since Sunday, according to the Weather Service.
 Heavy runoff pushed rivers higher.
+Saturday could see a 30% chance of rain, with more moving into the area Sunday and Monday.

-The Tittabawassee River was at 30.5 feet (9.3 meters) and rising Tuesday night — flood stage is 24 feet (7.3 meters).
-It was expected to crest Wednesday at a record of about 38 feet (11.6 meters).
+“Our hope is we get a little time for the water to recede,” Tisdale said.